-From Bozeman, head South on US-191/Gallatin Road past Gallatin Gateway for about 20 miles.
+From Bozeman, head south on US-191/Gallatin Road past Gallatin Gateway for about 20 miles.

 Veer right off of US-191 when you see the Lava Lake Trailhead sign.
 There is a bridge right where the highway takes a sharp 90 degree turn and crosses the river.
 The turnoff is immediately north of the bridge, so if you're coming from Bozeman and you cross it you've gone too far.